Kaushal-Shrivas/k-todo/README.md

 Technologies Used
 -----------------
 Frontend: Built using React.js for a fast and dynamic user interface.
-State Management: Utilizes React Hooks and Context API for efficient state management.

 Styling: Styled with Tailwind CSS for a modern and responsive design.

-Icons: Icons provided by Heroicons for a sleek and consistent visual experience.
+Icons: Icons provided by Fevicon-ok for a sleek and consistent visual experience.
-Persistence: Tasks are stored locally in the browser using Local Storage, ensuring your data is retained even after refreshing the page.

 Installation
 ------------